Jennifer Grimes

 Strategy 3: Upgrading infrastructure strategically

-Before typing any prompt, ensure your network, devices, and data safeguards are in place.
-Start with a bandwidth check during peak usage, as cloud chatbots require only lightweight text traffic.
-However, adaptive video tutoring or real-time analytics can strain older Wi-Fi access points.
-Work with your tech team on a simple audit:
+Before typing any prompt, ensure your network, devices, and data safeguards are ready.
+Start with a bandwidth check during peak usage.
+Cloud chatbots require only lightweight text traffic, but adaptive video tutoring or real-time analytics can strain older Wi-Fi access points.

+Work with your tech team on a simple audit: test multiple classrooms simultaneously, map dead zones, and confirm core switches have remaining capacity.
 This prevents AI sessions from stalling mid-lesson when students need them most.

 Strategy 4: Launching a low-risk pilot program

-Close by comparing baseline metrics to six-week results, discussing lessons learned, and deciding whether to expand, adjust, or pause.
-This deliberate approach protects classroom time, builds confidence, and ensures real data (not assumptions) guides your next steps.
+Provide layered support through a dedicated tech contact for urgent issues, peer mentors for quick tips, and brief progress meetings.
+Close by comparing baseline metrics to 6-week results and deciding whether to expand, adjust, or pause.
+This deliberate approach ensures real data guides your next steps.

 Supporting successful AI adoption in your school